bufbuild/protobuf-es/docs/runtime_api.md

 with the previous version.
 In general, the binary format is also more performant than JSON.

-Conformance with both formats is ensured by the [conformance tests](../packages/protobuf-conformance).
+Conformance with the binary and JSON formats is ensured by the [conformance tests](../packages/protobuf-conformance).
 Protobuf-ES does not implement the text format.

 ## Using enumerations